Aerodynamic and Hydrodynamic Performance

 Step Design

 The design of an effectively performing step will most always achieve optimum 'benefits' (more than the 'losses') at only one velocity.
-A step design is generally only good for a single (trim) angle of attack with a single center of gravity (LCofG).
-This is why it is complicated to find a step design that can "help" the performance throughout the entire speed range of a performance boat.
+A step design is generally only optimized for a single (trim) angle of attack at a unique velocity, and a single center of gravity (LCofG).
+This is why it is complicated to find a step design that can 'help' the performance throughout the entire speed range of a performance boat.
+Consideration of step performance at all operating velocities is important.

 The planing surfaces of the stepped hulls operate with a larger effective angle of attack due to the inherent 'Step Angle' that is 'built-in' to the planing surfaces.
 Even though the hull 'Trim' angle is often less, the higher total angle of attack can generate improved CLW (more efficient Lift).
 The result is a lesser (total) wetted surface requirement and less Drag.

-Location of LW (planing surfaces hydrodynamic lift) is normally located further forward in a stepped hull design, as compared to a non-stepped hull.
+The location of Total LW (all planing surfaces hydrodynamic lift) is normally located further forward in a stepped hull design, as compared to a non-stepped hull.
 This can sometimes have a desirable effect on XCFDynamic (Dynamic Center of Forces).

 Here's How It Works